tudocomp/tudocomp/docs/Documentation.md

 strategy for a given input.
 The framework gives this opportunity while creating as little performance overhead as possible.

-## Compressor Families

-The *compressor families* form the topmost abstraction level in the framework.
-Every compression or encoding algorithm belongs to a certain family.

-For instance, the compressor family *lzss* (named after *Lempel-Ziv-Storer-Szymanski*) contains various compressors that factorize the input resulting in symbols and the produced Lempel-Ziv factors.
-This output can then be passed to different encoders specialized for LZSS-type factors to get a binary encoded compressed file.

-## Compressors and Modularity
+## Compressors and Coders

-A *compressor*, in terms of this framework, transforms an input sequence and writes the result to an output.
-A compressor is the entry point for the driver application.

-Each compressor family has to implement a *decompressor* that can restore the original input losslessly from a compressed output.
-Apart from that, there are no strict rules as to *what* kind of transformation of the input occurs.
-In that sense, an *encoder* is also a compressor.
+*Compressors*, in terms of this framework, transform an input sequence (of bytes or characters) and write the result to an output.
+Each compressor is also required to implement a *decompressor* that can restore the original input losslessly from the compressed output.
+Apart from this, there are no strict rules as to *what* kind of transformation of the input occurs.

+*Coders* serve for encoding primitve data types into a bit sequence with limited context (contrary to compressors, which may randomly access the entire input sequence).
+To this end, coders conceptually form the end of a compression chain by producing the final output bit sequence.
+A coder may receive additional information by a compressor in order to be able to encode data more efficiently (e.g. value ranges for bit-optimal encoding or even an alphabet distribution for low-entropy encoding).
+Analogously to compressors, every coder must be accompanied by a matching *decoder*.

+By design, a *coder* can also be used as a compressor.

+## Modularity

+Compressors and coders form a subset of our concept of *algorithms*.
+Any non-trivial type to be exposed to users by *tudocomp* shall be seen as an algorithm.

+Algorithms shall be implemented in a *modular* way.
+Modules shall be interchangeable, so any task or subtask may be approached using different strategies.

+For instance, picture a compression algorithm that consists of more than one step to achieve its compression or decompression.
+If each step could be seen as a module that may solve its sub-task in different ways, it qualifies for modularization.

+To achieve this kind of modularity, the use of C++'s meta programming features (namely templates) is heavily encouraged. *tudocomp* is designed in a way that allows template parameters to be populated seemingly at runtime.

+## Compression Chains

-Compressors and encoders are implemented in a *modular* way.
-They are interchangeable and can be chained (ie the output of one becomes the input of another).
+Compressors and coders can be chained so that the output of one becomes the input of another.

-For instance, a factor-based conpressor consists of three main modules:

-1. A *factorizer* that produces factors,
-2. a *factor encoder* that encodes these factors, and
-3. a *raw symbol encoder* that encodes the remaining, unfactorized input.

-In this example, the factorizer divides the input into factors that refer to substrings of the input.
-The encoders then encode the factors and any unfactorized substrings in an independent manner (e.g. human readable or bit-optimal).

-For each of these tasks, there can be different strategies.
-For instance, the input can be factorized using a classic online sliding window approach, but one can also think of using a data structure that works offline and requires the entire input, such as the suffix array.

-Encoders can use myriad representations for the information they encode (e.g. fixed-width integers, Huffman codes) which may work better or worse for different types of inputs.

-Each of these factorization or encoding strategies can have different sub-strategies in their own right.
-The goal of this framework is to modularize compression and encoding algorithms as much as possible into strategies.

-The produced output must contain all information necessary for the respective decompressor (or decoder) to restore the original input losslessly.

-## Library and Driver
+## Library and Command-Line

-The framework consists of two major components: the compression *library* (*tudocomp*) and the command-line application, called the *driver*.
-The library contains the core interfaces and provides implementations of various compressors; the driver makes them available in form of an executable that can be used from the command-line.
+The framework consists of two major components: the compression *library* (often used synonymously with *tudocomp* in this document) and the command-line application (`tdc`).

-The driver uses a *registry* of compressors, which acts as the link between the driver and the library.
-The library is a fully functional standalone library such that third party applications can make use of the provided compressors.

->> *TODO*: Create a data flow diagram for a whole compression cycle.
+The library contains the core interfaces and provides implementations for various compression algorithms.
+It is fully functional for use in third-party applications.

+Using `tdc` (the commmand-line application), *tudocomp*'s implementations can be invoked from a shell.

+The interface between *tudocomp* and `tdc` is the *registry*.
+Every registered algorithm is exposed to `tdc` with a unique identifier specified by its implementation.

 # Features